saku-koodari/web-pc/README.md

 # Web PC

 My attempt to build computer only using binary gates AND, NOT and combination of them.
+The PC should follow the architecture of the HACK computer that is represented in nand2tetris.org.
+My target platform is web assembly, so I might have to do some tricks in order to make it work.
+The code of PC is written in Rust, but I try to rely as little as possible to rust, but using self created logical gates.
+There are two binary operations AND (&) and NOT (!).
+Everything else is built using those functions.
+Also, the goal of the hack-computer code is not to be as efficient as possible, but rather as HDL compatible as possible.
+Atleast at this moment.
+I might later need to optimize code in order to make it run properly on wasm.
+The GUI is written using egui - library.

 Runs on https://saku-kaarakainen.github.io/web-pc/